tkravits/Building-Permit-Automation/README.md

 |RFG2020-00745	| |	*Total tear-off & reroof of SFD, 34 squares of dimensional shingles|	9/28/2020|	9/30/2020	||	Issued|	1558 CRESS CT|BOULDER|CO|80304|1.46319E+11||		Roofing Replacement Permit	|Roofing Replacement Permit	|9000|
 |RFG2020-00746	||	*Total tear-off & reroof of SFD, 23 squares of dimensional shingles	|9/28/2020	|9/29/2020||		Issued	|1775 FOREST AVE	|BOULDER	|CO|	80304|	1.46319E+11	||	Roofing Replacement Permit	|Roofing Replacement Permit|	10270|

+The biggest accomplishments of this code is classifying the type of permit (SCOPE) into a preset code (ex: Roofing permits are classified as RRR), attaching the correct tax ID (strap) using the address and if the address is not found in our system, using the parcel number.

-The result it three output files: an excel sheet with the permits are being reviewed:
+The result it three output files: an text and excel sheet with the permits are issued for the appraisers to use to review permits:

 |Permit Number|	Parent Permit Number|	strap|	Description|	StreetNo_txt|	StreetDir|	StreetName|	StreetType|	Unit|	Value Total|	Issued Date|	Finaled Date|	Work Class|	SCOPE|	map_id|	nh_cd|	dor_cd|
 | --- | --- | ---| --- | --- | ---| --- | --- | ---| --- | --- | ---| --- | --- | ---| --- |--- |
 |RFG2020-00745| |		R0111113	|Total tear-off & reroof of SFD, 34 squares of dimensional shingles |	1558	|| 	CRESS	|CT	||	9000	|2020-09-30 00:00:00|	|	Roofing Replacement Permit	|RRR	|	|120|	RES|
 |RFG2020-00746	||	R0007293	|Total tear-off & reroof of SFD, 23 squares of dimensional shingles| 	1775	|| 	FOREST|	AVE||		10270|	2020-09-29 00:00:00	|	|Roofing Replacement Permit|	RRR	|	|115	|RES|

-a text file in the correct format to be pulled into a CAMA database, and an excel sheet summarizing the information for the appraisers.

 The code is found <a href="https://github.com/tkravits/Building-Permit-Automation">here</a>